220usamaahmed/FileSystemEmulator/README.md

 After reading this data we can merge the bytes and decode them.

 ## Descriptor File
 The descriptor is a special file that every instance of this file system will have.
-It is always assigned the first block in the storage and contains information about what files and directories exist and where in our storage.
-There is also information about which blocks are *dead blocks* i.e. had a file saved in them in the past but are now not used.
+It is always assigned the first block in the storage and contains information about which blocks are *dead blocks* i.e. had a file saved in them in the past but are now not used.
 This is useful information to assign blocks to new file and avoid defragmentation.
 Below is an example of a descriptor file.

 ```
 ------ Descriptor File -------

-Index:
-{
-    '/doc1.txt': 512,
-    '/doc2.txt': 1024,
-    '/directory1': None,
-    '/directory1/subdirectory1': None,
-    '/directory2': None,
-    '/directory2/doc3.txt': 2048
-}

 Dead Block IDs: [1, 7, 9]